qiloz/ThinkPad-T460s-macOS-OpenCore/README.md

 <summary><strong>How to install macOS</strong></summary>
 </br>

-> [!WARNING]
 > Before installation you need to be sure that you have wired Internet connection because `itlwm.kext` is not supported wifi connection from Recovery image and until HeliPort app is not installed at the main system.
-Just connect the LAN wire to the LAN port and complete this section
+Just connect the LAN wire to the LAN port and complete this section.
+(How to setup Wi-FI look Post-Install section)

 1. [Create an installation media](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#making-the-installer)
 1. Download the [latest EFI folder](https://github.com/simprecicchiani/ThinkPad-T460s-macOS-OpenCore/releases) and copy it into the ESP partiton
 1. Change your BIOS settings according to the table below